What it takes to start TRUVADA for PrEP.

 a new medicine.

-Tell your doctor if you are pregnant, plan to become pregnant, are breastfeeding (nursing), or plan to breastfeed.
+Tell your healthcare provider if you are pregnant, plan to become pregnant, are breastfeeding (nursing), or plan to breastfeed.

 It is not known if TRUVADA can harm your unborn baby.
-Tell your doctor if you become pregnant while taking TRUVADA for PrEP.
-Your doctor will decide if you should keep taking TRUVADA for PrEP.
+If you become pregnant while taking TRUVADA for PrEP, talk to your healthcare provider to decide if you should keep taking TRUVADA.

 Do not breastfeed.
-The medicines in TRUVADA can pass to your baby in breast milk.
-If you become HIV-1 positive, HIV-1 can be passed to the baby in breast milk.
+If you become HIV-positive, HIV can be passed to the baby in breast milk.

 Find a TRUVADA for PrEP Provider